chrissuu/bleu_fix/_posts/2024-04-12-fibonacci-and-the-golden-ratio.md

 ### Overview

 Linear algebra is an interesting perspective on solving linear recurrence relations.
 It allows us to come to a closed form solution in a really elegant way!
-The fibonacci sequence is a textbook example of linearn recurrence relations, but see if you can derive other closed forms using the tools from linear algebra!
+The fibonacci sequence is a textbook example of linear recurrence relations, but see if you can derive other closed forms using the tools from linear algebra!

 ### References